-Our ability to develop, manufacture, market, and sell AXS-02, AXS-05, and any other of our current and future product candidates depends upon our ability to avoid infringing the proprietary rights of third parties, and our commercial success depends upon our ability, and the ability of our collaborators, to develop, manufacture, market, and sell our product candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
+Our ability to develop, manufacture, market, and sell any of our current and future product candidates depends upon our ability to avoid infringing the proprietary rights of third parties, and our commercial success depends upon our ability, and the ability of our collaborators, to develop, manufacture, market, and sell our product candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
 There is considerable intellectual property litigation in the biotechnology and pharmaceutical industries.
 Numerous U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the general field of treatment and management of pain and other CNS disorders and cover the use of numerous compounds and formulations in our targeted markets.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
 Because of the uncertainty inherent in any patent or other litigation involving proprietary rights, we and our licensors may not be successful in defending intellectual property claims by third parties, which could have a material adverse effect on our business, financial condition, results of operations, and prospects.
 Regardless of the outcome of any litigation, defending the litigation may be expensive, time consuming, and distracting to management.
-In addition, because patent applications can take many years to issue, there may be currently pending applications, unknown to us, which may later result in issued patents that AXS-02, AXS-05, or any other of our current or future product candidates may infringe.
+In addition, because patent applications can take many years to issue, there may be currently pending applications, unknown to us, which may later result in issued patents that any of our current or future product candidates may infringe.
+There could also be existing patents of which we are not aware that any of our current or future product candidates may inadvertently infringe.

-If a third party claims that we infringe on their products or technology, we could face a number of issues, including:

-- infringement and other intellectual property claims which, whether meritorious or not, can be expensive and time consuming to litigate and can divert management's attention from our core business; - □ substantial damages for past infringement which we may have to pay if a court decides that our product infringes on a competitor's patent;
+If a third party claims that we infringe on their products or technology, we could face a number of issues, including infringement and other intellectual property claims which, whether meritorious or not, can be expensive and time consuming to litigate and can divert management's attention from our core business; substantial damages for past infringement which we may have to pay if a court decides that our product infringes on a competitor's patent;

-- a court prohibiting us from selling or licensing our product unless the patent holder licenses the patent to us, which it would not be required to do; - if a license is available from a patent holder, we may have to pay substantial royalties or grant cross licenses to our patents; and - cell redesigning our product candidates and processes so they do not infringe, which may not be possible or could require substantial funds and time.
+Ц a court prohibiting us from selling or licensing our product unless the patent holder licenses the patent to us, which it would not be required to do; if a license is available from a patent holder, we may have to pay substantial royalties or grant cross licenses to our patents; and redesigning our product candidates and processes so they do not infringe, which may not be possible or could require substantial funds and time.